Feminism

 Female nudity: sexist representation or classic symbolism of liberty?

 FEMEN activists occupy the media terrain with their naked breasts.
 They denounce prostitution, they defy religious institutions deemed misogynistic, and they advocate the use of nudity as a weapon against sexism.
 This use of nudity has been the cause of debate in the past period.
-For instance French journalist Mona CHOLLET, author of ‘Fatal beauty’ accuses FEMEN of a ‘deliberate photogenic’ approach reducing them to exhibit hyper sexualised bodies, with little rhetorical substance, hence comforting the patriarchal system that objectifies women.
-“It is not obvious in the current debate that the media and the general public see the difference between the FEMEN and for instance former porn star turned Italian MP ‘La Cicciolina’ (who started wearing a crown of flowers on her head) or the pin-up on page 3 of The Sun” she argued in Le Monde Diplomatic in Mars 2013.
+For instance French journalist Mona CHOLLET, author of Fatal beauty, accuses FEMEN of a “deliberate photogenic” approach reducing them to exhibit hyper sexualised bodies, with little rhetorical substance, hence comforting the patriarchal system that objectifies women.
+“It is not obvious in the current debate that the media and the general public see the difference between the FEMEN and for instance former porn star turned Italian MP ‘La Cicciolina’ (who started wearing a crown of flowers on her head) or the pin-up on page 3 of The Sun,” she argued in Le Monde Diplomatique in March 2013.
 (1)

 What the author of this article forgets is that to reduce women to sexual objects, as advertising or porn do so well, nudity is not enough.
 It must be associated to an imagery of female submission to a dominating male, in a simulation of possession.

-It is for instance what students from the University of Saskatchewan have exposed in a project on gender studies.
+It is, for instance, what students from the University of Saskatchewan have exposed in a project on gender studies.
 Their portfolio shows the absurdity of such ads by inverting roles between men and women:

-Sexist Dolce & Gabbana ad and its parody –
+Sexist Dolce & Gabbana ad and its parody – click here (2) to watch the students’ video.

-An ad is sexist when a woman is put in a submissive and lascivious position.
-When she is photoshopped or made up to the extreme to create an artificial beauty, when she offers her body to the consumer male who is demanding his pound of fresh flesh.
-As Simone de Beauvoir already denounced it in ‘The Second Sex’ (3), immanence is for women (i.e. passivity, submission), transcendence is for men (i.e. action and achievements in the public sphere).
+An ad is sexist when a woman is put in a submissive and lascivious position; when she is photoshopped or made up to the extreme to create an artificial beauty; when she offers her body to the consumer male who is demanding his pound of fresh flesh.
+As Simone de Beauvoir already denounced it in The Second Sex (3), immanence is for women (i.e. passivity, submission), transcendence is for men (i.e. action and achievements in the public sphere).

 So the FEMEN may be posing for photographs, but without high heels, their legs firmly stomping the ground, looking right ahead, their fist raised, and without any cutie smile.
-The least we can say is that the FEMEN are a far cry from the bimbo symbolism of Cicciolina who totally embraced the commercialisation of her hyper sexualised body.
+The least we can say is that the FEMEN are a far cry from the bimbo symbolism of Cicciolina, who totally embraced the commercialisation of her hyper sexualised body.
 Instead they project a symbolism evoking combat and determination.

 Cover of the FEMEN book, Editions Calmann-Levy (4)

-Today in Tunisia, when Amina write on her chest “my body is nobody’s honour” she asserts her refusal to submit to her father or brothers, and asserts her sovereignty over her own body, as a free individual.
+Today in Tunisia, when Amina writes on her chest “my body is nobody’s honour,” she asserts her refusal to submit to her father or brothers, and asserts her sovereignty over her own body, as a free individual.
 Through that action, she doesn’t promote nudity, but tests women’s freedom.
 And too bad if some find it confronting, because the whole point is precisely to raise awareness.
 At a symbolic level, uncovering breasts becomes a pure act of freedom.
-The reference to Delacroix’s famous painting ‘Liberty Guiding The People’ is totally explicit in the FEMEN’s visual communication and ways they stage their combat to secure their freedom.
+The reference to Delacroix’s famous painting Liberty Guiding The People is totally explicit in the FEMEN’s visual communication and ways they stage their combat to secure their freedom.

-Liberty Guiding The People, E. Delacroix, @ wikicommons –
+Liberty Guiding The People, E. Delacroix, @ Wikicommons –

-Stone carving of the goddess Nike at the ruins of the ancient Greek city of Ephesus
+Stone carving of the goddess Nike at the ruins of the ancient Greek city of Ephesus.

 This feminine representation of Liberty has impressed the French national psyche so much that it was printed on 100 francs banknotes from 1978 to 1997.
 And this, without anyone finding the apparition of a woman’s nipple a frowning matter.

-100 francs banknotes ‘Delacroix’
+100 francs banknotes “Delacroix”.

-Holly Van Voast walking topless in New-York
+Holly Van Voast walking topless in New York.

 The taboo around topless women’s body is a social construct

-It is interesting to note that bear breasts are authorised in public in New York City since 1992 – to respect gender equality.
+It is interesting to note that bare breasts are authorised in public in New York City since 1992 – to respect gender equality.
 In 2013 police officers had to be reminded of it after artist Holly Van Voast filed a federal lawsuit in Manhattan, charging the NYPD repeatedly violated her constitutional right to tour the city without wearing a shirt.

 That episode is anecdotal but it reminds us that historically naked breasts haven’t always had the erotic meaning they have today.
 The fashion for naked breasts was followed in the 15th century by Agnès Sorel, mistress of Charles VII King of France.
 Her dresses sometimes revealed one of two breasts.
 In fact, in the period between the Renaissance and the 19th century, exposing legs and ankles was more daring than uncovering breasts, showing that covering them is definitely a social construct, a convention.

-Portrait of Agnès Sorel – Jean Fouquet, Chateau royal de Loches
+Portrait of Agnès Sorel – Jean Fouquet, Chateau royal de Loches.

 A short history of feminist activism: from the suffragettes to the sluts

-The FEMEN’s approach follows a long tradition throughout history of activists who have organised ‘coups’ to confront the political and religious authorities or to raise public awareness.
+The FEMEN’s approach follows a long tradition throughout history of activists who have organised “coups” to confront the political and religious authorities or to raise public awareness.
 More than a century ago, in 1908 Hubertine Auclert and the suffragettes stormed a polling booth to tip over a ballot box during municipal elections.

-Cover of the ‘Petit Journal’ from 17 May 1908 showing Hubertine Auclert –
+Cover of the Petit Journal from 17 May 1908 showing Hubertine Auclert –

-We might have forgotten how radical the actions of the MLF were back in those days (MLF = Mouvement de Liberation des Femmes): activists used to throw meat in anti-abortion protests and even at a women’s summits organised by Elle Magazine.
-The Nouvel Observateur Magazine told the story 40 years later: “mysterious Amazons with shaven necks and wide shoulders stormed the cocktail party.
+“Mysterious Amazons with shaven necks and wide shoulders stormed the cocktail party.
 They started handing questionnaires because abortion was not on the agenda: ‘when you are pregnant and you don’t want to keep your child, do you prefer: knitting sticks, a vine branch, or barbed wire?’
-The MLF used to really push it: they used to talk about motherhood as a form of slavery, about pregnancy like a tumour” In 1971 they wrote the ‘Manifesto of the 343 sluts’ in which they defended abortion rights.
-Totally in line with the spirit of May 1968, the fight against the patriarchate was a Marxist, secular fight against the bourgeois order:
+The MLF used to really push it: they used to talk about motherhood as a form of slavery, about pregnancy like a tumour.”

 Each year in France, one million women get an abortion. (…) Their condition is unique in history: human beings who, in a modern society, do not have the freedom over their own body.
 Until now, only slaves faced this condition. (…) To the fascist of all kinds – whether they are openly so, or whether they are the Catholics, the fundamentalists, the demographers, doctors, experts, the “responsible men” – we are saying that we have unmasked them.
 We are naming and shaming them as assassins of the people.
 We are saying that we forbid them to use the “pro-life” words because they sound like an obscenity coming out of their mouth.
 We are 27 million.
 We will fight till the end because we want nothing but what is owed to us: the free sovereignty over our own body. (…) It is a historic movement that brings together not only women from the MLF, but also all women, wherever they live or work, who have decided to take their own matters into their own hands.
 (10)

 Sluts.
-In 2011 Canadian activists coined the term and organised the first “Slut Walk” in Toronto following a policeman declaration: “I’ve been told I’m not supposed to say this – however, women should avoid dressing like sluts in order not to be victimised.”
+In 2011 Canadian activists coined the term and organised the first “Slut Walk” in Toronto following a policeman’s declaration: “I’ve been told I’m not supposed to say this – however, women should avoid dressing like sluts in order not to be victimised.”
 Thousands of people marched to remind us that a woman victim of a rape can never be responsible, whatever her dress or measurements.

-Since that first march, ‘Slut Walks’ have been organised all over the Western world to denounce the ambient ‘slut-shaming’ and defend women’s right to dress whichever way they please.
-Even pushing sceptics such as Australian blogger @Drag0nista to change her mind.
+Since that first march, “Slut Walks” have been organised all over the Western world to denounce the ambient “slut-shaming” and defend women’s right to dress whichever way they please, even pushing sceptics such as Australian blogger @Drag0nista to change her mind.

-Slut Walk in Londres, 10 june 2011
+Slut Walk in London, 10 June 2011.

 To abdicate on that right would mean to condone the patriarchal system that makes the public space a zone dedicated to men and in which women are potential preys.